 For some, volunteering also helps them to develop their own skills, network with other authors and editors, and raise their own visibility in the profession.

 If you would like to volunteer, please contact [email protected].

 We are currently looking for the following:

-- Manages the flow of editorial content on the website
+- Help manage the flow of editorial content on the website

-- Works with section editors to coordinate story scheduling and with art and publicity teams members to coordinate promotional efforts
+- Work with section editors to coordinate story scheduling and with art and publicity teams members to coordinate promotional efforts

-- Performs a final check to ensure that stories are formatted properly before publications
+- Perform a final check to ensure that stories are formatted properly before publications

-- Works with writers and editors to develop column, story and essay ideas
+- Help writers and editors to develop column, story and essay ideas

 This job is both an opportunity to develop and improve editing skills and an opportunity to build relationships with speculative fiction writers and the MetaStellar editors and board members.

 - Makes publication determinations about submitted essays, sometimes in consultation with other editors

 - Works with writers and with MetaStellar copyeditors to improve the essays

 - Manages the publication calendar for the essays, and works with writers, artists, and social media managers to promote the essays when they go live

 We are looking for writers who can write regular weekly or biweekly columns on topics related to speculative fiction.